dfamonteiro/blog/blog/content/posts/production-load-generator.md

 }
 ```

-The `IoTTestOrchestrator` framework is doing all of the heavy lifting here - connecting to the [ConnectIoT](https://help.criticalmanufacturing.com/11.3/tutorials/modules/connect-iot-equipment-integration/connectiot/equipment-integration/ei_introduction/) driver instance, sending `CheckAlive` messages, providing an interface through which we can send and receive IoT messages, etc. It really is an excellent bit of technology that you can take full advantage of in your PLG load tests.
+The `IoTTestOrchestrator` framework is doing all of the heavy lifting here - connecting to the [ConnectIoT](https://help.criticalmanufacturing.com/11.3/tutorials/modules/connect-iot-equipment-integration/connectiot/equipment-integration/ei_introduction/) driver instance, sending `CheckAlive` messages, acting as a courier through which we can send and receive IoT messages, etc. It really is an excellent bit of technology that you can take full advantage of in your PLG load tests.

 #### LineLoadGenerator